ECP-VeloC/redset/doc/rst/schemes.rst

 In the first phase, we compute the reduce-scatter result for the first piece of all chunks.
 Then, in the second phase, we compute the reduce-scatter result for the second piece of all chunks, and so on.
 In each phase, the reduce-scatter computation is pipelined among the processes.
-The first phase of this reduce-scatter algorithm is illustrated in Figure :ref:`fig-reduce_scatter`.
+The first phase of this reduce-scatter algorithm is illustrated in Figure :ref:`fig-reduce-scatter`.
 This algorithm is implemented in redset_apply_xor() in redset_xor.c.

+.. _fig-reduce-scatter:

 .. figure:: fig/reduce_scatter.png